With the right plan and the right discipline, you can get seriously shredded in just 28 days.Read article

 So that happened.
 Still, everyone assumed the bodybuilding rankings would return to their natural order once the perennial posedown participants gathered at the next Olympia.
-If Cutler— who sat out all of 2001 until the ultimate contest—joined in the O posedown, it would surely be in the fifth or sixth spot, a consolation prize that never seems to signify much.
-Then came the greatest shock in Olympia history.

 The upstart didn’t only challenge Coleman for the Sandow in 2001, he rolled to a seemingly insurmountable six-point lead after prejudging.
 At only five pounds lighter than Coleman’s 265 but two inches shorter, the challenger had enough mass to hang with the champ, pose after pose.
 Cutler had better ab and quad separation; Coleman sported better arm and glute definition.
 Coleman, 37, roared back at the finals to win his fourth-straight Olympia in a controversial decision.
 Cutler was stung by the reversal of fortune, but it didn’t change the fact that he, at 28, was suddenly the biggest story in the bodybuilding world.
 He was the future.
 The future was his.

 Click NEXT PAGE to see the rest of Jay’s streak! >>